mgoberfield/GIFTs/gifts/database/README.md

 Introduction
 ------------

-This sub-directory, `/database`, contains a very simple table, aerodromes.tbl which is converted into a 'picked' python dictionary.
+This sub-directory, `/database`, contains a very simple table, aerodromes.tbl which is converted into a 'pickled' python dictionary.

 This dictionary serves as a means to map ICAO identifiers to name and place which is needed for METAR, SPECI